linuxlaber/lairnimanuel/README.md

+Version 1.0 Release Date: May 23, 2024

 This is a demo app.
-Although it looks good by this point.
-I am still planning on adding alot of features on the program.
+Although it looks complete, I am still planning on adding alot of features on the program.
 For now, the app was on private as I am still experimenting on how Github operates.
 Will convert to public soon.
 I am planning to make this program my very own workspace so I will be adding tons of features in the near future.
 I am also planning on adding the databases I collected from my other experiments.
-However, I won't allow access to the public as the data's gathered might be super duper important for me.
+However, I won't allow access to the public as the data's gathered might be important for.
 You can ask for access by emailing my gmail account (linuxlaber@gmail.com) but don't be confident.
-I won't allow access to my database servers unless you agreed for a meeting (zoom, discord, etc.) first (i might give you a task hehehehe).
+I won't allow access to my database servers unless you agreed for a meeting (zoom, discord, etc.) first.
 That's all Thank you!

+Version 1.0 New Features: (Current)
+The very first program.
+No new features for now.
+However, this is the very first program I uploaded on Github so I was very happy.

+Version 1.1 New Features: (Soon)
+Added 7 satellite navigation orbits tracing.
+Added talking AI based on data's gathered from the next word.

+Version 1.2 New Features (Soon)
+My very own shortest path optimizer based on the data about all possible routes.
+You will choose a path say from A to B. That path will be stored and then the app will choose all possible routes and pick shortest distance